i0Ek3/meshell/README.md

-- Only work on Linux
+- Only work on Linux, check linux/.

 ### Install Ubuntu Touch